-- Belzberg Library has developed collections and services to support courses at the SFU Vancouver campus, such as the Undergraduate Semester in Dialogue.
+- Belzberg Library has developed collections and services to support courses at the SFU Vancouver campus, such as the Semester in Dialogue.

 - Reference librarians are available at the Belzberg Library to assist you.
 Please don't hesitate to come in or Ask a Librarian.

 - Students at the SFU Vancouver campus may request delivery of books and journal articles from Bennett Library (Burnaby Campus) or Fraser Valley Real Estate Board Academic Library (Surrey Campus) to Belzberg Library (Harbour Centre building, SFU Vancouver).
 Delivery usually takes 2 working days.